takashiro/elf/README.md

 Lisense
 -------
-###Code and Resource
-This e-shop system is not free software; you can not redistribute it, modify it or use it for commercial purpose without the permission of Kazuichi Takashiro.

-See the LICENSE file for more details.
-(Add license later)
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Introduction
 ------------